Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Critical scaling and conformable derivatives in physical systems

-This decreases as $T\rightarrow Tc,$reflecting the critical slowing down of dynamics: the relaxation time diverges, and the kinetic response $\Gamma(T)$ vanishes.
-In over-damped systems, this corresponds to a loss of mobility, where the system becomes increasingly inert to perturbations near the critical point.
+This reflects the critical slowing down of the dynamics near $T_{c}$: the relaxation time diverges, and the kinetic response $\Gamma(T)$ vanishes.
+In overdamped systems, this corresponds to a loss of mobility, where the system becomes increasingly inert to perturbations near the critical point.
+Far from $T_{c}$, relaxation is approximately exponential, $\phi(t)\sim e^{-t/\tau}$, but as criticality is approached, $\tau\!\to\!\infty$ and the relaxation crosses over to stretched-exponential \cite{Weberszpil2025qdeformation} or power-law forms, characteristic of critical slowing down~\citep{Hohenberg1977,goldenfeld1992,GodrecheLuck2000,stanley1971}.
+That is, at or near criticality, relaxation is no longer exponential --- instead, it becomes power-law, Mittag-Leffer or stretched-exponential \citep{Weberszpil2025qdeformation} (depending on the model), reflecting critical slowing down and the emergence of long-time tails or non-Markovian behavior.

 This work addresses the fundamental question of how conformable derivatives emerge naturally in critical phenomena while offering genuine physical insights beyond classical mean-field theory.
 We establish rigorous connections between the conformable derivative formalism and established physical mechanisms.
-First, we demonstrate how anomalous relaxation dynamics near the critical temperature $Tc,$give rise to conformable structures in the adiabatic limit.
+First, we demonstrate how anomalous relaxation dynamics near the critical temperature $Tc$ give rise to conformable structures in the adiabatic limit.
 Second, we show that finite-size effects and boundary constraints lead to temperature-dependent prefactors consistent with the conformable framework.
 Third, we connect the presence of quenched disorder and spatial inhomogeneities to the emergence of modified scaling laws captured effectively by conformable derivatives.
-Finally, we relate the conformable exponent to underlying fractal geometry, interpreting it as an effective dimension governing critical fluctuations.
+Finally, we relate the conformable exponent to the underlying fractal geometry, interpreting it as an effective dimension governing critical fluctuations.

-\textbf{Remark on the use of critical scaling forms:}
+\subsection{Remark on the use of critical scaling forms}